istio/istio.io/content/en/blog/2021/simple-vms-part-2/index.md

               name: tls
 {{< /text >}}

-We also need to tell the east/west gateway to forward secure requests to the intended destination.
+We also need to tell the east-west gateway to forward secure requests to the intended destination inside the mesh.
 To do this we create a simple Istio Gateway configuration.

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3